ETIMC/Report/typst/sections/Sprint 4.typ

   caption: [Methods on Controller for handling of potentiometers.]
 ) <listing:sprint4Pot>

+The select pins were defined as digital pins using _digitalio_, as they did not require specific analog signals (@listing:sprint4Pot:9).
+However, the multiplexer output pin was set as an analog input port on the Pico 1's using _analogio_ (@listing:sprint4Pot:7).

+Reading the potentiometer values worked by continuously iterating through an array containing the binary multiplexer settings for each potentiometer, setting the multiplexer to let a specific potentiometer's signal through one at a time (@listing:sprint4Pot:18).

+The processing of the signals consisted of sampling the voltage from the potentiometers multiple times (@listing:sprint4Pot:23) and calculating the average 16-bit value read for each potentiometer from the samples (@listing:sprint4Pot:26).
+This was required as the potentiometers seemed to produce slightly fluctuating values.
+Afterwards, the averaged 16-bit number would be mapped to a range of 0-127 (@listing:sprint4Pot:27), as this is the range MIDI works in @wreglesworth_why_nodate.
+Lastly, it would be checked if this value was different than the potentiometer's last value (@listing:sprint4Pot:28), and if it was, it would be forwarded to the Host in a special message consisting of the ID of the potentiometer and its value (@listing:sprint4Pot:30).
+On the Host side, this message would be received and processed much like button presses (@sec:sprint2HostMidiInterface).
+The main difference is that, instead of sending MIDI note messages to Live, it would send _control change_ messages, which, in Live, could be configured to adjust a wide variety of settings; including instrument sound modifications.
+In the end, it was decided the four potentiometers should control the instrument's volume, delay, reverb and an amp effect.

 == Button and Debouncing algorithm
-Though it worked fine having each button checked serially by iterating through an array (@sec:sprint2Buttons), a better solution was implemented.
-This was done by creating a special function, `click_watcher` (@listing:sprint4Click:1), with the sole purpose of checking whether a single button had been pressed.
-When initializing the buttons (@listing:sprint4Click:11), a task would be created for and assigned to each button.
+A refined solution was implemented for handling button input and debouncing.
+A special task, `click_watcher` (@listing:sprint4Click:1) was created with the sole purpose of checking whether a single button had been pressed.
+When initializing the buttons (@listing:sprint4Click:11), a `click_watcher`-task would be created for and assigned to each button.
 This meant that button handling became theoretically parallel instead of serial.

 #codly(
   annotations: (